 Most people are unaware that drill bits are used when companies drill for oil in the ground.
 However, the bits used in this case are highly sophisticated and very expensive.

 When using a hand tool, the screw tip is meant to drag the cutter into the job, but when using a power tool, matching the screw pitch requires a precise rpm, which you cannot coordinate when using a portable electric drill.
 However, bits are easy to manage if you know how to use them.

 Drill Bits That Are Both Effective and Affordable

 1. DEWALT TITANIUM DRILL BIT SET

-Titanium-nitride-coated bits claim a seven-fold increase in longevity over normal bits.
+Titanium-nitride-coated bits claim a seven-fold increase in longevity over regular bits.
 The titanium bits are suitable for various materials, including cast iron, stainless steel, wood, and plastics.
-However, piercing tough materials like steel can be challenging, especially if you don’t have the correct bit.
+However, piercing rigid materials like steel can be challenging, especially if you don’t have the correct bit.

-DEWALT developed a titanium pilot point drill to help with the most difficult part of the drilling process: drilling through hardened steel.
-These bits are noted for their long life, resistance to stalling, dulling and chipping even after many uses.
+DEWALT developed a titanium pilot point drill to help with the most challenging part of the drilling process: drilling through hardened steel.
+These bits are noted for their long life, resistance to stalling, dulling, and chipping even after many uses.

 The bits are particularly well suited to various tasks, including installing automobile engine parts, adjusting manifolds, and drilling out broken bolts.

 2. DEWALT SPADE BITS

 They are also known as wings or flat bits and come in various shapes and sizes, but they are all intended for power drilling into wood.
 Although they scrape more than they cut, they make clean, precise holes when kept sharp and used correctly.